-COMPONENTS OF THE INTERVIEW
+COMPONENTS OF AN INTERVIEW

-INTERVIEWER'S ROLE YOUR ROLE WARM UP An interview usually begins with the greeting and handshake.
+Interviewer's role Your role Warm up and Greeting An interview usually begins with a greeting and handshake.
 The interviewer is already starting to evaluate you.
 Make sure you smile, and have a firm handshake.
 Show the interviewer that you are friendly and confident.
-Be prepared for a few minutes of small talk after the introduction.
-OVERVIEW In this stage the interviewer will typically provide some structure to the interview process.
-He or she will briefly tell you about the organization, and about the position you are interviewing for.
-Show your interest through body language and listening skills.
-QUESTIONS During this stage, the interviewer will ask you questions.
+Be prepared for a few minutes of small talk after the greeting.
+Overview In this stage the interviewer will typically provide some structure to the interview process.
+They will briefly tell you about the organization, and about the position you are interviewing for.
+Show your interest through body language and active listening skills.
+Questions During this stage, the interviewer will ask you questions.
 They will be evaluating your answers and assessing your fit for the position.
-Through your answers, you must provide the interviewer with information about yourself that will convince him or her that you have the skills and qualifications to be recommended for a second interview.
-You will also have the opportunity to ask questions.
-CLOSING In this stage, the interviewer will provide you with a rough timeline for their hiring process.
-He or she will tell you what the next step in the process is, and when they anticipate making a final decision.
+Through your answers, you must provide the interviewer with information about yourself that will convince them that you have the skills and qualifications to be recommended for a second interview.
+You will also have the opportunity to ask questions about the position and the organization.
+Closing In this stage, the interviewer will provide you with a rough timeline for their hiring process.
+They will tell you what the next step in the process is, and when they anticipate making a final decision.
 If the interviewer does not provide you with this information, ask for it.
-WRAP-UP They are continuing to assess you.
+Wrap up They are continuing to assess you.
 The wrap-up stage is your responsibility.
-During this stage, you provide the interviewer with any information you didn't have a chance to discuss during the questioning stage, thanking them for their time.
+You provide the interviewer with any information you didn't have a chance to discuss during the questioning stage and thank them for their time.
 Tell them that you are interested in the position!
 And remember to ask for a business card, or get their name and address for thank you notes.